 Saxophonist and composer performing with the top artists of world jazz.
 His album Another Raindrop, recorded in a trio with Michał Barański and Łukasz Żyta, was released in the prestigious Polish Jazz series.
-Więcek is the first debutant in this edition since 28 years and the youngest one in its history.
+Więcek is one of the youngest artists to debut through this series, and the first to do so in 28 years.

 First I played the cello, I started to play the saxophone later on.
 I actually had to: my mother taught in a music school, so there was no choice.
 Everything changed when I went to a camp where I met musicians from Rybnik.
 When they found out that I played the saxophone, they invited me to play with them.
 For a pupil of a lower secondary school, which I was at that moment, it was a big thing.
 We kept in touch, we met to rehearse.
 Then for the first time I really started to play.
 They had their pieces, they played them and told me to add something of my own.
 I had to fit in very quickly.